prasannavl/icomponent/README.md

 # litecomponent

-An ultralight weight HTML5 Custom Element for the modern web, that provides Component semantics with the highest possible performance, highest possible flexibility, lowest possible cognitive and abstractive overhead, depending only on the W3C standard with < 1KB size (more like 800 bytes gzipped, really).
+An ultralight weight `CustomElement` for the modern web, that provides Component semantics with the highest possible performance, highest possible flexibility, lowest possible cognitive and abstractive overhead, depending only on the web-component standard with <1KB size (more like 800 bytes gzipped, really).

 In other words, it saves you a lot of time and headache, being super simple to learn and use, while staying future-proof.

+## Installation

-### NPM
+#### NPM
 ```
 npm install litecomponent
 ```

 It's provides both es6 modules, that can be accessed as `litecomponent/lib`, or cjs by default.
 Has `pkg.module` defined for es6 bundlers, like webpack.
 So feel free to just use `litecomponent`.

-### Unpkg
+#### Unpkg

 To use directly, in the browser.